Telecommunication-Telemedia-Assessment/SVCP2022/03_location.md

 The [Mara](https://www.mara-hotel.de/) with its modern design paired with stylish ambience still manages to express a warm personal atmosphere.
 Several rooms has been reserved for the workshop period:

-* Standard Single Room (per night, incl. breakfast & taxes) 69.00 €
+* Standard Single Room (per night, incl. breakfast & taxes) XY € <!-- 69.00 -->

-In order to arrange your stay, please reserve your room with the keyword SVCP 2022 until **August 09, 2019** with the hotel.
+In order to arrange your stay, please reserve your room with the keyword "TU Ilmenau, SVCP 2022" until **XYZ, 2022**  with the hotel.
 All booking requests are handled by the hotel on a first come, first serve basis.

 ### Other Accommodations